Raising meat chickens is a lot like raising regular chickens. In fact, it’s almost exactly the same AND super easy!

 Best meat chickens when choosing a breed

-The stereotypical meat chicken is the Cornish Cross.
+One of the most typical meat chicken breeds is the Cornish Cross.
 This breed is commonly white and bred to grow very quickly, sometimes not being able to support their own weight.

 Some folks say raising Cornish Cross chickens aren’t a great breed because of their rapid growth preventing them from living a “regular chicken life” pecking, scratching and clucking around.